-Written with a data lens to guide our aspirations of a better world, the Goalkeepers 2022 report provides information on progress made, and hints at areas where creativity, innovation, and technology were meaningfully deployed.
-It also clearly highlights gaps and barriers with data that show at a glance what I call the “for better and for worse” statistics that must to be addressed before we can move in the right direction towards these Goals.
+Written with a data lens to guide our aspirations of a better world, the Goalkeepers 2022 report provides information on progress made and hints at areas where creativity, innovation, and technology were meaningfully deployed.
+It also clearly highlights gaps and barriers with data that show at a glance what I call the “for better and for worse” statistics that must to be addressed before we can move in the right direction toward these Goals.

 As we gather to celebrate some of these global achievers and those making a difference in their communities, I ponder a lot about the challenges ahead and how we can make the best use of the non-material resources that we are all gifted with.
-I hope to see and feel the passion and sheer commitment while I network with other global leaders in their respective fields and secure collaborations that will better inspire and propel my self and my great team at the Centre for Communication and Social impact to make a difference and support sustainable change.
+I hope to see and feel the passion and sheer commitment while I network with other global leaders in their respective fields and secure collaborations that will better inspire and propel myself and my great team at the Centre for Communication and Social impact to make a difference and support sustainable change.

 While I appreciate the opportunity to be nominated a Goalkeeper, I however, resolve to push myself to do more, leverage my resourcefulness and challenge some obvious and hidden barriers and norms so I can better reposition myself to make a difference in my world.